-Noise control measures for point sources (e.g., HDD, or other activities that remain in a single location for an extended time) include the following (BMP Document Section 25.2.2):
+Noise control measures for point sources (e.g., HDD, or other activities that remain in a single location for an extended time) include the following (BMP Document Section 25.2.1):

-- Minimize high noise level construction activities during nighttime hours (i.e., 7:00 p.m. to 7:00 a.m.) where possible when construction is conducted within 100 feet of noise-sensitive receptors.3 - Install temporary wooden sound barriers to reduce noise levels at select locations depicted in the design drawings in Appendix C.
+- Limit construction to daylight hours (i.e., 7:00 a.m. to 7:00 p.m.) as much as possible when construction is conducted within 100 feet of noise-sensitive receptors.3 - Install temporary wooden sound barriers to reduce noise levels at select locations depicted in the design drawings in Appendix C

-10.3 HDD NIGHTTIME WORK
+10.3 HDD NIGHTIME WORK

-There are anticipated to be several circumstances where HDD operations will be required to occur during nighttime hours.
-These may include instances when directed by railroads, DOT, when necessary to maintain the integrity of the HDD bore, and/or when necessary to finish continuous operations such as pullback.
+There are several circumstances where HDD operations will be required to occur on night shift including when directed by railroads, DOT, or the Certificate Holders, when necessary to maintain the integrity of the HDD bore, and/or when necessary to finish continuous operations such as pullback.
 In accordance with CC 159(m), the following nighttime provisions will be implemented: